 In the mid-1800s, much of Michigan was wilderness.
-While many settlements were established on the shore, there were few government maps and almost no official documentation of water depth and shore topology.
+While many settlements were established on the shore, few government maps and almost no official documentation of water depth and shore topology were established.
 Local knowledge from “fisherman and coastal” was depended on.
 As growth in the upper Great Lakes commenced, calls were made by steamship companies to the U.S. government to offer official maps and depth charts.
-By the 1840s the US Army was tasked with conducting the first accurate survey of Lake Huron from the St. Mary’s River to the St. Clair River in the south.
+By the 1840s, the US Army was tasked with conducting the first accurate Lake Huron survey from the St. Mary’s River to the St. Clair River in the south.
 This was a critical assignment for future general George Meade.

 George Meade Engineer of the Lakes

 In 1857, Captain George Meade relieved Lt.
-Col., James Kearney, on the Lakes Survey mission of the Great Lakes.
-Meade had already established successful assignments of building lighthouses and mapping the shoals and reefs from the Jersey shore to the Florida Keys.
+Col. James Kearney on the Lakes Survey mission of the Great Lakes.
+Meade had already established successful building lighthouses and mapped the shoals and reefs from the Jersey shore to the Florida Keys.
 In Florida, the shallow reefs ravaged shipping since the Spanish plied the Caribbean in the 1500s.

 170 Foot Towers Loomed Over Saginaw Bay

-The line-of-sight signaling towers erected on Charity Island, Oak Point, Sand Point, Tawas Point, Pointe Aux Barques, Forestville and others assisted in the survey measurement.
-These towers measured from 82 to 169 feet above the water level and were considered the highest artificial structures ever made for triangulation measurement in the United States.
-Measurement was done a survey instrument called a theodolite capturing the flashing mirror of a distant tower.
+The line-of-sight signaling towers erected on Charity Island, Oak Point, Sand Point, Tawas Point, Pointe Aux Barques, Forestville, and others assisted in the survey measurement.
+These towers were measured from 82 to 169 feet above the water level and were considered the highest artificial structures ever made for triangulation measurement in the United States.
+A survey instrument did measurement called a theodolite, capturing the flashing mirror of a distant tower.

 Sand Point was Made the Center of the Lake Huron

-Completion of the survey of Lake Huron and extension of the surveys of Lake Michigan down to Grand and Little Traverse Bays were done under his command.
-Prior to Captain Meade’s command, Great Lakes’ water level readings were taken locally with temporary gauges; a uniform plane of reference had not been established.
-In 1858, based on his recommendation, instrumentation was set in place for the tabulation of records across the basin.
+Completing the survey of Lake Huron and the extension of Lake Michigan’s surveys down to Grand and Little Traverse Bays were done under his command.
+Before Captain Meade’s command, Great Lakes’ water level readings were taken locally with temporary gauges; a uniform plane of reference had not been established.
+In 1858, based on his recommendation, instrumentation was set in place to tabulate records across the basin.
 In 1860, the first detailed report of Great Lakes was published.

 Civil War Interrupts Progress